Diversification Definition: Meaning in Trading and Investing

 What Does Diversification Mean in Simple Terms?

-It means not putting all your money on one idea.
-This risk spreading approach aims to reduce damage from any single loss.
+It means not putting all your money into one thing.
+This exposure spreading aims to reduce damage if any single asset drops hard.

 How Do Beginners Use Diversification?